WDW (Washington, D.C.): History

 The Radio Construction Company, located at 542 Irving Street, N.W., also made early broadcasts over a standard amateur station, 3BAX, and the June 1, 1921 issue of the Washington Herald reported that "Station 3BAX, manned by W. G. Eldridge has just begun to send out concerts every Monday, Wednesday and Saturday evenings, beginning at 7:30 o'clock."

 Responding to growing broadcasting activity on a national scale, the Department of Commerce adopted regulations effective December 1, 1921 to formally establish a broadcast service category, which set aside the wavelength of 360 meters (833 kHz) for "entertainment" broadcasting, and 485 meters (619 kHz) for "market and weather reports".
-Under this new regulation, WDW's first, and only, broadcasting station license was issued on December 22, 1921 to the Radio Construction & Electric Co. for a thirty-day period, for operation on the 360 meter "entertainment" wavelength.
+Under this new regulation, WDW's first, and only, broadcasting station license was issued on December 22, 1921, to the Radio Construction & Electric Co. for a thirty-day period, for operation on the 360 meter "entertainment" wavelength.
 However, WDW's broadcasting career, if any, was extremely brief.
 The station's one month initial operating license was never renewed, and WDW was formally deleted in May 1922.

 There is very limited additional information about the Radio Construction & Electric Co.
-For a couple years beginning in the summer of 1921 the company also held an Experimental station license, 3XZ.
+For a couple years beginning in the summer of 1921 the company also held an experimental station license, 3XZ.
+(Note: The "X" in 3XZ's call sign indicated that it was operating under an Experimental license.)
 A local listener reported hearing 3XZ in the summer of 1922, but the station was deleted in mid-1923.
 In April 1923 a classified advertisement listed the company's address as the location of a "great sacrifice sale of all radio apparatus" that "must be sold on account of removal to new quarters".